 When women do complain of chest pain, it is often described as a pressure or tightness, unlike the sudden and crushing pain associated with a male heart attack.
 Unfortunately, the “atypical” nature of female heart disease symptoms often leads to missed or delayed diagnosis of the condition.
 Misdiagnosis occurs more frequently among female patients than male patients, contributing to its classification as the number one cause of death among women in the United States.
 Each year, thousands of women are sent home with inaccurate diagnoses, like anxiety or abdominal disorders, after presenting to physicians and hospitals with heart disease symptoms.
 When this occurs, the condition is left untreated to cause irreparable damage to the heart that often proves fatal.

-If your family was impacted by a missed or delayed diagnosis of heart disease, contact Schochor and Staton, P.A. at 410-234-1000 for a consult
+If your family was impacted by a missed or delayed diagnosis of heart disease, contact Schochor, Staton, Goldberg, and Cardea, P.A. at 410-234-1000 for a consult